bobarry/.vim/README.md

 multiple systems I'm presently use.

-I will explain here how I established the git environment on my local machine, how I established a GitHub for that environment, how to replicate the Vim envirnment to another machine, and how to update both the local git repository and GitHub.
+I will explain here how I established the git environment on my local machine, how I established a GitHub for that environment, how to replicate the Vim environment to another machine, and how to update both the local git repository and GitHub.

 #### References / Sources